 35. Contracts or Arrangements with Related Parties

-Related party transactions made with the Subsidiary companies.
-All such transactionswere exempted under Regulation 23(5)(a) and (b) of Securities and Exchange Board of India(Listing Obligations and Disclosure Requirements) Regulations 2015 being transactionsbetween two government companies and transactions entered between a holding and its whollyowned subsidiaries whose accounts are consolidated with holding company and placed beforethe shareholders at the general meeting for approval.
-Hence no form AOC2 was prepared.However the remuneration paid to Key Managerial Personnel is being disclosed separatelyin point no VI of Annexure 17.
+Related Party Transactions made with the Subsidiary companies wereexempted under Regulation 23(5)(a) and (b) of Securities and Exchange Board of India(Listing Obligations and Disclosure Requirements) Regulations 2015 being transactionsbetween two government companies and transactions entered between a holding and its whollyowned Subsidiaries whose accounts are consolidated with holding company and placed beforethe shareholders at the general meeting for approval.
+Hence Form AOC 2 is not prepared.However the remuneration paid to Key Managerial Personnel is disclosed separately inpoint no VI of Annexure 17.

-36. Loan guarantees or investments by a company under section 186 of the Act
+36. Loan guarantees or investments by a company under section 186 ofthe Companies Act'2013

 37. Familiarization programme of Board Members.